Lymphedema

 Definition and EtiologyTop

-Lymphedema is edema involving mainly the subcutaneous tissue that develops as a result of lymph stasis caused by a congenital defect or acquired damage to the lymphatic vessels.
-The impaired lymph flow causes chronic inflammation of varying severity with subsequent hypertrophy of the skin and subcutaneous tissue.
+Lymphedema is a condition characterized by swelling primarily in the subcutaneous tissue that results from lymph stasis caused by either congenital defects or acquired damage to the lymphatic vessels.
+This impaired lymphatic flow leads to chronic inflammation, which can vary in severity, eventually causing hypertrophy (thickening) of the skin and subcutaneous tissue.

 Clinical FeaturesTop